mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

   **Note:** This code should be located *before* the line `await ctx.paperList.addPaper(paper);` in this `issue` function.

-5. Next, paste that same three-line block (ie above), into the next two transaction functions beginning with `async buy` and `async redeem`, just as you did above in '`async issue`.
-Paste the code block (in each function) near the end and ensure the paste is *before* the line shown below:
+5. Next, paste in the same three-line block (ie above), into the next two transaction functions beginning with `async buy` and `async redeem`, just as you did above in '`async issue`.
+Start by scrolling to line 119 approx, and paste the code block (in each function) near the end and ensure the paste is *before* the line with `await ctx.paperList.updatePaper(paper);`

   ```
-  await ctx.paperList.updatePaper(paper);
+  // Add the invoking CN, to the Paper state for reporting purposes later on
+  let invokingId = await this.getInvoker(ctx);
+  paper.setCreator(invokingId);
   ```

+ Do the same for the `redeem` function.

-6. Now, in the `async buy` function **only**, at around line 116 in the code (line with comment `// Check paper is not already REDEEMED`), **add** this single line of code *below* the line entitled  `paper.setOwner(newOwner);` make sure the paste is *inside* the `isTrading()` conditional  `if ...then` branch:
+6. Now, in the `async buy` function **only**, back at around line 114 in the code (line with comment `// Check paper is not already REDEEMED`), **add** this single line of code *below* the line entitled  `paper.setOwner(newOwner);` make sure the paste is *inside* the `isTrading()` conditional  `if ...then` branch:

   ```
   paper.setPrice(price);
   ```

-7. Still in `papercontract.js`, add in the following code block, directly *after* the *closing* curly bracket of the main `async redeem` transaction function, and ensure it is *before* the last *closing* bracket in the file `papercontract.js` (ie the one immediately before the `module.exports` declaration).
-The code you copied contains three functions (two of which are query transaction functions you will invoke).
-These two query functions call "internal" or "worker" query functions/iterators in the file `query.js` that you'll add shortly, and the `idGen` function below gets identity information used for reporting later on:
+7. Still in `papercontract.js`, add in the following code block, directly *after* the *closing* curly bracket of the main `async redeem` transaction function, (approx line 160) and ensure it is *before* the last *closing* bracket in the file `papercontract.js` (ie bracket before the `module.exports` declaration).
+The code you copy below, contains a number of query functions.
+These rely on "worker" query functions/iterators in a file `query.js` that you'll add to your project shortly:

   ```
       /**
      * grab the invoking CN from the X509 transactor cert
      * @param {Context} ctx the transaction context
      */
     async getInvoker(ctx) {

         // Use the Client Identity object to get the invoker info.